tidepool-org/uploader/README.md

 * Press the "Upload from Dexcom" button

 ### Insulet
-* Run the app and plug in the device, in either order
+* Plug in the device and start the app (in either order)
-* Press the "Choose file" button
+* Press the "Choose File" button
+* Navigate to the device (which on the pump I have shows up as "NO NAME")
-* Select the .ibf file from the device (there should be only one, but if there's any doubt, use the one with the current date and time).
+* Select the most recent .ibf file on the device (there should be only one)
 * Press "Open"

 ### Asante